|Gershom Scholem: ‘Erich Neumann (Obituary)’|

 |Memorial Plaque at Pariser Strasse in Berlin|

 In a letter to Julia Neumann, in January 1961, C.G.
 Jung mourns the loss of Erich Neumann.
-Their creative relationship, as it comes across in the correspondence between Jung and Neumann, will be celebrated at the forthcoming conference.
+Their creative relationship, as it comes across in the correspondence between Jung and Neumann, was celebrated at the Jung Neumann Conference in Shefayim, Israel, with the participation of more than 270 attendees from more than 25 countries.